Unstable-Enjoyer/StashAppAndroidTV/README.md

 ### Phones & tablets

-The app is primarily designed for Android TV, but it can also run on Android phones and tablets.
-However, much of the UI is not yet fully optimized for touch input and may not as work well, especially on smaller screens.
+The app is primarily designed for Android TV, but this fork improves the Android phones and tablets experience.

 ###
 ![0_6_6_main](https://github.com/user-attachments/assets/6549ce26-bd8a-4b86-90c7-3447f7de3eef)